bookingactivities/booking-activities/readme.txt

 == Changelog ==

-= 1.8.4 =
+= 1.8.4 - 2020/06/04 =
 * Tweak - Display availabilities on the left if events overlap on agenda views
+* Fix - Occurrence of repeated events may not appear if only one occurrence is to be displayed
 * Fix - Fix tiny and narrow events CSS
 * Fix - PHP error after booking if calendar availability period was too high
 * Fix - Do not verify all form fields if the user only log in / register
 * Fix - Internet Explorer 11: JS error when submitting forms
+* Fix - Misspelling of occurrence

 = 1.8.3 - 2020/05/21 =
 * Tweak - Add the redirect_url parameter to the login shortcode to redirect to any page after login ([bookingactivities_login form="" redirect_url=""])
 * Fix - {price} notification tag displayed price without tax
 * Fix - Send booking notification when an order item bound to bookings are manually refunded (if "Send when an order is refunded" option is active)
 * Fix - Check capabilities before listing / searching users in users selectboxes
-* Fix - Last occurence of repeated event of the interval may not be loaded
+* Fix - Last occurrence of repeated event of the interval may not be loaded
 * Fix - Products bound to group categories in calendar settings were not saved
-* Fix - "Unbind booked" feature didn't create exceptions on booked occurences of the new event
+* Fix - "Unbind booked" feature didn't create exceptions on booked occurrences of the new event
 * Lib - Update FullCalendar to 3.10.2 and Moment JS to 2.25.3

 = 1.8.2 - 2020/05/14 =